tarantool/doc/doc/reference/reference_lua/fio.rst

         :param number offset: offset within file where reading begins

-        If the format is ``pread(count, offset)`` then return a string containing the data that was read from the file, or nil if failure.
+        If the format is ``pread(count, offset)`` then return a string containing the data that was read from the file, or empty string if failure.

         If the format is ``pread(buffer, count, offset)`` then return the data to the buffer.